acmucsd/kartana/README.md

 Discord server corresponding to events on our team Google Calendars.

 Kartana does so by:
-- reading each Google Calendar for meetings occurring an hour from now or right now every 30 minutes
+- checking each Google Calendar every 15 minutes for meetings occurring right now or an hour from now
-- building a message embed on Discord with information taken from the Google Calendar event
+- building a message embed on Discord with information taken from the upcoming Google Calendar event
-- sending the message to the team's corresponding Discord channel and notifying the people involved.
+- sending the message to the team's corresponding Discord channel and notifying the people involved

 # Usage